geudde/attic-chest/pages/03.season-2/05.meeting-17/04.muses/docs.md

 The chambers of the sun, that now
 From antient melody have ceas’d;

-Whether in Heav’n ye wander fair,
+Whether in heav’n ye wander fair,
-Or the green corners of the Earth,
+Or the green corners of the earth,
 Or the blue regions of the air;
 Where the melodious winds have birth.

 Whether on crystal rocks ye rove,
 Beneath the bosom of the sea
 Wand’ring in many a coral grove,
-Fair Nine, forsaking Poetry!
+Fair Nine, forsaking poetry!

 How have ye left the antient love
 That bards of old enjoy’d in you,